xwmx/nb/README.md

 ```

 Items are displayed using the same format as `nb` and `nb ls`, including
-pinned items, with each list item linked. `nb browse` is designed to make
+pinned items, with each list item linked.
+Lists are automatically paginated
+to fit the height the terminal window.

-it easy to navigate using only the keyboard within the terminal.
+`nb browse` is designed to make it easy to navigate within terminal
+browsers using only keyboard commands, with mouse interactions also
+supported.

 `nb browse` opens in [w3m](https://en.wikipedia.org/wiki/W3m) (recommended),
 [Links](https://en.wikipedia.org/wiki/Links_\(web_browser\)),